Chatee ahora con Soporte

 WinRM IPv6 connection support

-Starting with the Foglight Agent Manager version 5.9.1, the WinRM connection with unique local IPv6 Address and link-local IPv6 Address is supported on the Agent Manager running on Windows, Linux, and Solaris.
+Starting with the Foglight Agent Manager version 5.9.1, the WinRM connection with unique local IPv6 Address and link-local IPv6 Address is supported on the Agent Manager running on Windows and Linux.

 Kerberos is a network security protocol that involves three elements: the KDC, the client user, and the server with the desired service to access.
 The KDC is installed as part of the Domain Controller and acts as the authentication service and the ticket-granting service.